Example run¶

 Later, you’ll also learn how to run multiple simulations simultaneously using configurations from a CSV file.

-3a) To launch a simulation, use the following command:
+To run the simulation, use the following command:

 You can choose to run all three models (EMOD, malariasimulation, and OpenMalaria) or specify only one or two by modifying the command accordingly.